Course

 In this linear regression tutorial, we will explore how to create a linear regression in R, looking at the steps you'll need to take with an example you can work through.

 Not every problem can be solved with the same algorithm.
-In this case, linear regression assumes that there exists a linear relationship between the response variable and the explanatory variables.
-This means that you can fit a line between the two (or more variables).
-In the previous example of the child's age, it is clear that there is a relationship between the age of children and their height.
+Linear regression is known to be good when there is a linear relationship between the response and the outcome.
+In other words, linear regression assumes that a linear relationship exists between the response variable and the explanatory variables.
+In the case of two variables, this means that you can fit a line between the two variables.
+To look again at our previous example of the child's age, it is clear that there is a relationship between the age of children and their height.

 In this particular example, you can calculate the height of a child if you know her age:

-In this case, “a” and “b” are called the intercept and the slope, respectively.
-With the same example, “a” or the intercept, is the value from where you start measuring.
-Newborn babies with zero months are not zero centimeters necessarily; this is the function of the intercept.
+In this case, a and b are called the intercept and the slope, respectively.
+With the same example, a, or the intercept, is the value from where you start measuring.
+Newborn babies who are zero months old are not zero centimeters tall.
+This is the function of the intercept.
 The slope measures the change in height with respect to the age in months.
-In general, for every month older the child is, their height will increase with “b”.
+In general, for every month older the child is, their height will increase with b.

 library(readxl)